Gemini 4: Extra-vehicular activity (EVA)

-White was running up against two factors which constrained the time for his EVA: loss of signal from the Bermuda tracking station, and crossing the solar terminator.
-The flight controllers were becoming increasingly frustrated with their inability to remind White of the time constraint, because they didn't want the first EVA to be performed in darkness, or out of communication with Earth.
+White was running up against two factors which constrained the time for his EVA: loss of signal from the Bermuda tracking station and crossing the solar terminator.
+The flight controllers were becoming increasingly frustrated with their inability to remind White of the time constraint, because they didn't want the first EVA to be performed in darkness or out of communication with Earth.
 Finally McDivitt decided to take his microphone off of VOX:

 White tried to use taking more pictures as an excuse to stay out longer, and McDivitt had to coax him in.
 He finally came back in after a total of approximately 23 minutes, almost 10 minutes later than was planned.
-He said, "It's the saddest moment of my life."
+He said: "It's the saddest moment of my life."
 By the time he got in, the spacecraft had entered darkness.

 The hatch proved to be as stubborn to relatch as it was to open.
 This would have been disastrous, resulting in both men's deaths on reentry.
-McDivitt was able to fix the mechanism once again, so White could close it, about twenty minutes after he got in.
+McDivitt was able to fix the mechanism once again, so White could close it, about 20 minutes after he got in.
 The mission plan called for opening the hatch again to throw out White's now-unnecessary EVA equipment, but McDivitt elected not to do this, instead keeping the unnecessary equipment on board for the rest of the flight.

 They powered down the spacecraft's maneuvering system, intending to drift for the next two-and-a-half days to conserve the remaining fuel.
 They also intended to sleep alternate four-hour periods, but this turned out to be extremely difficult with the constant radio communications and the small cabin, about the size of the front seats of a compact car.

 White's 20-minute space walk was the mission's highlight, with McDivitt's photographs being published worldwide.
-These also showed White wearing an Omega 'Speedmaster' chronograph watch on his spacesuit sleeve, one of two makes which had been approved by NASA for space use following extensive tests.
-Omega were unaware of these tests or the fact that their product was going to be used in space, until they saw McDivitt's photos.
+These also showed White wearing an Omega Speedmaster chronograph watch on his spacesuit sleeve, one of two makes which had been approved by NASA for space use following extensive tests.
+Omega were unaware of these tests or the fact that its product was going to be used in space, until the photos.
 The model worn during the spacewalk is now known as the "Ed White" by watch collectors.